 12 OR 20 GAUGE PUMP ACTION SHOTGUN

-The next gun you need is a good pump action shotgun.
+The next gun you need is a good shotgun.
 The shotgun is the next most versatile gun to own if not more so than the .22, because it’s the best home defense gun to own and can also be used for hunting.

 When you’re in the market for a pump action shotgun, the top two models to consider are the Mossberg 500 and the Remington 870.
 Both of these shotguns have been around for over half a century and are enormously popular with civilians and law enforcement personnel alike.
-Not only can you find a used Mossberg or Remington in good condition for a dirt cheap price, but spare parts and accessories are widely available for both guns.
+Not only can you find a used Mossberg or Remington in good condition for a dirt-cheap price, but spare parts and accessories are widely available for both guns.

 Some models of the 500 and 870 sell with two interchangeable barrels, a short barrel for close quarters home defense and a longer, vented rib choked barrel for hunting and clay shooting.
 This will dramatically boost the versatility of the shotgun.

-While your pistol should never serve as your primary weapon in a disaster situation (if anything it’s the gun you use to get to your main gun), it should still be strapped to your hip at all times so that you always have a gun with you and you can draw and fire it quickly if danger quickly arises.
+While your pistol should never serve as your primary weapon in a disaster situation (if anything it’s the gun you use to get to your main gun), it should still be on your hip at all times so that you always have a gun with you and you can draw and fire it quickly if danger quickly arises.